How to Apply The Core Resource on Alcohol in Clinical Practice

 • Link your concern about alcohol use with the patient’s relevant physical and mental health conditions and emphasize the benefits of cutting back.

-• Advise staying within the Dietary Guidelines or abstinence as warranted.
+• Advise cutting down by staying within the U.S. Dietary Guidelines or abstaining as warranted.

 • Negotiate individualized drinking goals to include "no heavy drinking days" as needed.

-• Check-in: Ask what patients think of this information.
+• Check in: Ask what the patient thinks of this information.

 • Build motivation: Briefly explore reasons for making a change, listening for the patient's own reasons.